Hulktrivedi/Hulktrivedi/README.md

 - 👋 Hi, I’m @Het_trivedi
 - 👀 I’m interested in Python,AI&Ml
 - 💞️ I’m looking to collaborate Ai & ML Projects
-- 📫 reach me here or on my instagram @hettrivedi01
+- 📫 reach me here or on my mail at hettrivedi63@gmail.com

 <!---
 Hettrivedi/Hettrivedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.